naftalic/ORinPython/_sources/intro.md

-# Lecture notes in OR with Python
+# Lecture notes in OR/MS with Python

 Welcome to a short introductory material on Operation Research and Management Science using Python!